SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSDayInformationListItem/GetRedLetterInformation.md

----
+﻿---
 title: crmscript_ref_NSDayInformationListItem_GetRedLetterInformation
-description: NSDayInformationListItem.GetRedLetterInformation()
+description: RedLetterSummary NSDayInformationListItem.GetRedLetterInformation()
 intellisense: NSDayInformationListItem.GetRedLetterInformation
-sortOrder: 2360
-keywords: GetRedLetterInformation()
+keywords: NSDayInformationListItem, GetRedLetterInformation
 so.topic: reference
 ---

 Summary of redletter day information - holiday in own country, and in other countries known to the system.

-* **Returns:** RedLetterSummary
+**Returns:** RedLetterSummary